Skip to content

 Automate Your GA4 Audit

-NiceLookingData checks for all 10 of these misconfigurations (plus 23 more) automatically.
-Connect your GA4 property, run a 30-second audit, and get a prioritized action plan powered by AI.
-Try it free →
+NiceLookingData checks for all 10 of these misconfigurations automatically.
+Connect your GA4 property, run a 30-second check, and get a prioritized action plan.
+Try our free GA4 Audit Tool →

 How Common Are These Issues?